Skip to main content

 Input

-Corvic Tables - The Graph Builder feature accepts multiple Corvic Tables as input.
-Select two or more Corvic Tables from your data room that are connected by foreign key relationships.
+Corvic Tables - The Graph Builder accepts multiple Corvic Tables as input.
+Click + Add to open the Select Inputs dialog and choose two or more Corvic Tables from your data room.

 Graph Type Support: Only undirected graphs are supported at this time.
 Directed graph support will be available in future releases.